davit-khaburdzania/ruby-path/Advices.md

 ### Differences between Procs and Lambdas
-if we define both with arguments and call them, proc will proceed and lambda will raise error
+if we define both with arguments and call them, proc will proceed and lambda will raise error.

 ```ruby